rossibarra/2015-shell-genomics/README.rst

     ls -F

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
-It there's nothing there it's a file.
+It there's nothing there it's an otherwise unremarkable file (e.g. a data file).

 You can also use the command::